How data visualization is helping health ministers in Central America target intervention programmes

 Mexico Data Observatory - “How data presentation is helping the Mexico Data Observatory get local information into the hands of a wide range of individuals”

-Pan American Health Organization - “How the Pan American Health Organization is using data presentation to aid the policy-making process”
+Public Health Organization - “Using data presentation to aid the policy-making process”